SummaryRead the full fact sheet

 Toxoplasmosis in cats and sandpits

 The infectious oocysts are robust and hardy.
-They can survive in water, soil or sand for around 12 months.
+They have been recorded as surviving in water for 54 months, soil for 18 months, and sand for around 12 months.
 Young children who play in sandpits and gardens may be at risk if they come into contact with infected cat faeces.
 Precautions include:

 - Make sure your child’s sandpit can be covered when not in use.